jesseburstrom/client/docs/full_description.md

     // Update log if it's an existing game being joined if (!isNewGame) {
-      // Update the game start log with the new player list? console.log(`📝 [GameService] Updating existing game ${game.id} in database with new player ${player.id}`);
+      console.log(`📝 [GameService] Updating existing game ${game.id} in database with new player ${player.id}`);
-      this.gameLogService.logGameStart(game)
-        .then(() => {
+      this.gameLogService.logGameStart(game) // This updates the log with current players .then(() => {
           console.log(`✅ [GameService] Successfully updated game ${game.id} with new player in database`);
         })